pragma-/pbot/doc/VirtualMachine.md

 For further information about `virt-install`, read its manual page.
 While the above command should give sufficient performance and compatability, there are a great many options worth investigating if you want to fine-tune your virtual machine.

+To list virtual machines and their state use `virsh list --all`.

+If you need to ungracefully shutdown the virtual machine use `virsh destroy pbot-vm`.

+If you need to delete the virtual machine and its storage volume use: `virsh undefine pbot-vm --storage vda --snapshots-metadata`.

 #### QEMU
 If you prefer not to use libvirt, we may need to manually create the network